roboli/full-control/README.md

 ### Contributing

 Contributions are welcome!
-Suggestions/questions use the [issues page](https://github.com/roboli/full-control/issues) or contact me at robertooliveros@mac..
+Suggestions/questions use the [issues page](https://github.com/roboli/full-control/issues) or contact me at robertooliveros@mac.com.

 ### License